carljm/django-testing-slides/whichtests/40_solution.md

                     top_level_dir=settings.BASE_PATH,
                     )

+            if extra_tests:
+                for test in extra_tests:
+                    suite.addTest(test)

             return reorder_suite(suite, (TestCase,))

-.notes (Enhanced version in the code online with the slides.)
+.notes (Better version in the code online with the slides.)

 <!SLIDE small>